two-doors-down/syndication-service/README.md

 ## With more time...

+- I definitely would have loved to ask questions before getting started!
+I always like to understand the use cases and context to see if there are other improvements I can make in the process of building things out.
+What other irregularities might exist?
+What could we do to clean up the data upon ingestion?
+Who or what will consume this data?

-I did some minor irregularity detection, but would have liked to do much more, with unit test coverage. ”Alerting” is an interesting choice of words.
+- I did some minor irregularity detection, but would have liked to do much more, with unit test coverage. ”Alerting” is an interesting choice of words.
 I’m logging errors, but could do much more here to make sure that errors are regularly formatted and primed for monitoring.

-I added end-to-end tests, which provide coverage for the core use cases, but could be more extensive—especially more fixtures with different kinds of updates and diversity of data.
+- I added end-to-end tests, which provide coverage for the core use cases, but could be more extensive—especially more fixtures with different kinds of updates and diversity of data.
 Unit tests are also needed to increase coverage, especially at the controller level.

-I would have also liked to spend time thinking about how this application would be deployed and how to improve the development experience (hot-reloading and linting come to mind).
+- I would have also liked to spend time thinking about how this application would be deployed and how to improve the development experience (hot-reloading and linting come to mind).

-I also have to admit that while I completed the actual coding within 3 hours, I spent close to an additional hour on this `README`.
+- I also have to admit that while I completed the actual coding within 3 hours, I spent close to an additional hour on this `README`.
 I consider communication and documentation to be an essential part of engineering, so technically I exceeded the time limit.
 I also benefited from having some pieces lying around from other projects that I could put to use; without those resources I would not have gotten as far.

 ## Thanks!